epsilonlabs/emc-cameo/CONTRIBUTING.md

 Before you merge the new feature into the driver, consider the following:

 * Does it have a test for the new functionality / the bug that was fixed?
-We cannot be sure the new feature will continue to work in future releases unless it has a test.
+We cannot be sure the new feature / bugfix will continue to work in future releases unless it has a test.
 * Do all tests pass on clean versions of the test MagicDraw models?
 We cannot run tests on CI due to the dependency on MagicDraw.
 * If the feature is user-facing, does it need further explanation in the `README`?
 * If it impacts the overall developer experience, does `CONTRIBUTING` need to be updated?